d0ngeun/Online-MNIST/README.md

 ## Model Details

 The model is small and simple.
-Not sure if it's the best way to have built this classifier, I'm going to have to research further into how I can improve the accuracy later.
 In brief the model used:
     -A Convolutional Neural Network (CNN)
     -3 epochs with a learning rate of 0.01
     -Train batch size of 64, Test batch size of 1000

 On the MNIST dataset, the model performed quite well, with a 97% accuracy:

 ![App Screenshot](https://user-images.githubusercontent.com/119146767/209481036-9490413a-34d7-43b5-a87e-4f6f24a6a8ec.png)

 However, the model struggled on the data sent through the web app.
 Potential issues could be: lack of training, issues with converting HTML5 Canvas images to testing images, or more.

 ## Usage